Particular/docs.particular.net/nservicebus/pipeline/features.md

 snippet: FeatureSetup

+> [!NOTE]
-Note: Features are automatically detected and registered by NServiceBus when the assembly is scanned.
+> Features are automatically detected and registered by NServiceBus when the assembly is scanned.

 ## Feature settings